atep-wz/atep-wz.github.io/presentation.md

   HTML | Yes | Manual | Yes*
   Markdown | No | Manual | No

-  .footnote[Printing in HTML is done through browser, will cover in more details in later slides]
+  .footnote[.red[* ] Printing in HTML is done through browser, will cover in more details in later slides]

 ]